OpenLinkSoftware/mcp-jdbc-server/README.md

 ---
-# Java based Model Context Procotol (MCP) Server for JDBC
+# OpenLink MCP Server for JDBC

-A lightweight MCP (Model Context Protocol) server for JDBC built with **Quakrus** .
-This server is compatible with Virtuoso DBMS and other DBMS backends that have JDBC drivers.
+A lightweight Java-based MCP (Model Context Protocol) server for JDBC built with **Quakrus**.
+This server is compatible with Virtuoso DBMS and any other DBMS backend that has a JDBC driver.

 ![mcp-client-and-servers|648x499](https://www.openlinksw.com/data/gifs/mcp-client-and-servers-opal-tools-with-jdbc.gif)